sbilly/udp-reflector/trunk/readme.txt

 Required software
 -----------------
 The gnu c++ compiler is required for compilation on Linux, along with the libpcap development headers and libraries.
+Installation of libpcap is required for execution.

-Visual Studio and WinPcap is required for Windows compilation.
+Visual Studio 2010 Express is required for compilation on Windows.
+Installation of WinPcap and the Microsoft Visual C++ 2010 Redistributable Package is required for execution.

 Program options
 ---------------